niassuh1/yaha/README.md

 - To have a social aspect in interacting with doctors.

-- Pharmacy feature allowing users to track their own health, which keeps medical practitioners in touch with their patients.
+- Pharmacy feature allowing users to follow the doctor's instructions, which keeps medical practitioners aware and in touch with their patients.

 - An achievments feature, displayed in the doctor's page to develop trust between the medical practitioner and the patient.